codersparks-old/beerweb/README.md

 Obviously replacing <version> with the downloaded version (or locally built version) To run the server on a different port the `-Dserver.port=<port>` config can be used for example to run on port 9090:

     java -jar -Dspring.profiles.active="local" -Dserver.port=9090 beerweb-<version>.war

+Note: Only one instance can be running at once (due to database configuration)